bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] No collection types have been defined.
 Insteas relation should be defined
 - [ ] All types are localized
 - [ ] The **generate** and **autocreate** and **extends** properties are being used correctly
-- [ ] The types on all attributes is consistent with design and is c
+- [ ] The types on all attributes is consistent with design and is correct

+## Queries
+- [ ] All queries are based on Flexible Search unless neces

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ3NTgxNTQ3LC0xMTU4MTg5NzcsODIxMD
-QzMTMzXX0=
+eyJoaXN0b3J5IjpbLTE5MDE5NjczMTksLTExNTgxODk3Nyw4Mj
+EwNDMxMzNdfQ==
 -->